sergio-sanchezo/TransactionMs/README.md

 - Charge account with a sandbox credit card
 - Get history of transactions

-This is a REST API using hexagonal architecture.
+This is a REST API using hexagonal architecture with the following technologies:.

 - nodejs
 - express
 - typescript
 - postgresSQL
 - sequelize
+- docker

 ## Project Structure